 If your room is compact, writing desks usually give you the cleanest result.
 They leave breathing room around the piece, which matters more than people think.
 A study with one elegant desk and enough negative space feels smarter than a cramped room packed with storage.
 If you want that same restraint with a slightly cleaner contemporary silhouette, modern office desks can strike a nice balance between visual quiet and daily function.
 If your work is more layered, maybe you keep reference books open, sketch, spread samples around, or switch between laptop and paper, then executive office desks earn their footprint.

-I am inclined to think most people buy too small here.
+Most people buy too small here.
 Not always physically small, but emotionally small.
 A desk should not look apologetic in a study.
 It should look like it belongs to someone with opinions.
+Before you buy, think about what actually lives on the surface during a normal week: a lamp, a laptop, a notebook, one open reference book, maybe two.
+If the surface cannot hold that without looking crowded, it is probably too slight for the room.

 Dark Walls Need Commitment